JackSzwergold/Writing/One Seat in One Row With Another Seat in Another Row.md

-# One Seat in One Row With Another Seat in Another Row (Seeing Empire Strikes Back for the First Time)
+# One Seat in One Row With Another Seat in Another Row
+## Seeing *The Empire Strikes Back* for the First Time

 By Jack Szwergold, May 25, 2015